Max Pam: Life and work

 Pam was born in Melbourne, Australia.
 As a teenager he found post-war suburban Melbourne grim, oppressive and culturally isolated.
 He found refuge in the counter-culture of surfing and the imagery of National Geographic and Surfer Magazine and became determined to travel overseas.

 Pam left Australia at 20, after accepting a job as a photographer assisting an astrophysicist.
 Together, the pair drove a Volkswagen from Calcutta to London.
 This journey proved inspirational, and Pam has continued to travel, and travel be a theme in his work.
 As Gary Dufour noted in his essay in Indian Ocean Journals (Steidl, 2000): "Each photograph is shaped by incidents experienced as a traveller.
 His photographs extend upon the tradition of the gazetteer; each photograph a record of an experience, a personal account of an encounter somewhere in the world.
 Each glimpse is part of an unfolding story rather than simply a record of a place observed.
 While travel underscores his production Pam’s photographs are not the accidental evidence of a tourist."

-Pam has worked in Asian counties, Europe, Australia, and the Indian Ocean Rim cultures including India, Pakistan, Myanmar, Yemen, Tanzania, Mauritius, Madagascar, the Cocos and Christmas Islands.
+Pam has worked in Asian countries, Europe, Australia, and the Indian Ocean Rim cultures including India, Pakistan, Myanmar, Yemen, Tanzania, Mauritius, Madagascar, the Cocos and Christmas Islands.
 The images leave the viewer, as Tim Winton said in Going East (Marval 1992), "grateful for having been taken so mysteriously by surprise and so far and sweetly abroad."

 He has published work in journals and is represented in major public and private collections in Australia, Great Britain, France and Japan.

 Pam is the subject of episode five of the television series Visual Instincts (Artemis International, 1989).

 He currently teaches photomedia at Edith Cowan University, Perth, Western Australia.